-These are the books I read for the Civil Services Prelims exam.
+In this article, we will go through my booklist for Civil Services Exam (Prelims).
 I’ve written this post keeping in mind an absolute beginner aspirant who is starting from level zero.

 As you start your Prelims preparation and read these books, please keep the following points in mind: